-A recent study found that a mother’s infection with the herpes virus could be a trigger for autism.
+A 2017 study found that a mother’s infection with the herpes virus could be a trigger for autism.

 According to an article in Science magazine, the Norwegian study found a correlation between active infection with herpes simplex virus type 2 during early pregnancy and the chance that a male fetus will develop autism.
 In fact, the risk of autism was doubled in this group of baby boys.